zdravkov/kendo-docs/getting-started/mobile/listview.md

 ---
-nav_title: ListView
+title: ListView
-title: User guide for Kendo UI Mobile ListView Widget
+page_title: User guide for Kendo UI Mobile ListView Widget
 description: Documentation how to use capabilities of Kendo UI Mobile ListVeiw widget.
 ---